reproducible-agile/reproducible-agile.github.io/index.md

 ### Review process

 At least one reviewer conducts an in depth review of the submission.
-Concrete review guidelines [are under development](https://github.com/o2r-project/agile-2017/issues/3), as is the [review process](https://github.com/o2r-project/agile-2017/issues/2).
+The wiki contains [guidelines for reviewers](https://github.com/o2r-project/agile-2017/wiki/Guidelines-for-reviewers) and the [review process](https://github.com/o2r-project/agile-2017/wiki/Review-process).

 ## Programme Committee